dapertutto/local-webdev-environment/README.md

 ## Usage 💻
 Consider this directory where it all will be fired up (as example):
 `{vagrant_box}` = `~/{your_username}/vagrant_boxes/local-webdev-environment`

 Sites config in `{vagrant_box}/ansible/roles/webdev/vars/main.yml`

-Before provisioning sites home dirs must physically present in `{vagrant_box}/sites` (`{vagrant_box}/sites/test.dev/www` concerning config) — i.e. create them before the provisioning or else it will fail.
+Before provisioning sites' home dirs must physically present in `{vagrant_box}/sites` (`{vagrant_box}/sites/test.dev/www` concerning config) — i.e. create them before the provisioning or else it will fail.
 Corresponding domains must be added to the host's machine `hosts` file:
 Windows:`\Windows\system32\drivers\etc\hosts`
 Linux: `/etc/hosts`